justAbhi77/Bus-Reservation-System/README.md

 This a very simple bus reservation system using java swing library.

   ## Setup
-To run the program open a command prompt and type the following(in order):
+To run the program open command prompt and type the following(in order):

     javac *.java
     java c1